yuno-payments/yuno-docs/docs/Docs Restructure/detailed-docs-structure-options.md

 ## Design approach

-We applied these core principles based on proven patterns from leading platforms:
+We applied proven patterns from leading platforms to solve the core problems:

-* **Start with user needs**: Not technical categories (inspired by Adyen's decision guidance)
-* **Guide users**: Through decision-making process with clear progression (Adyen's linear approach)
-* **Present information**: In layers of complexity (Stripe's progressive disclosure)
-* **Group related functionality**: By user goals and actions (PayPal's action-oriented grouping)
-* **Follow patterns**: Users expect from other payment platforms (Checkout.com's feature-based organization)
+* **Adyen**: Decision wizards and linear progression for clear guidance
+* **Stripe**: Progressive disclosure and multiple entry points for accessibility
+* **PayPal**: Use case-driven navigation and platform-specific groupings
+* **Checkout.com**: Workflow-based content and feature-centric organization

-The two options represent different approaches to solving the same problems:
+The two options represent different approaches:

-* **Option 1 (Adyen-Inspired User Journey)**: Linear progression with clear decision points and integration checklists
+* **Option 1 (Adyen-Inspired)**: Linear progression with clear decision points
-* **Option 2 (Stripe-Inspired Progressive Disclosure)**: Layered information with multiple entry points based on user goals
+* **Option 2 (Stripe-Inspired)**: Layered information with multiple entry points

 ### Content mapping